 - Join the soles of both feet, hold your ankles and pull them close to your pelvis

-- Relax, but refrain from pushing down your knees to the floor
+- Relax, but refrain from pushing your knees down to the floor

-- Exhale, as you bend forward, as far as possible.
+- Exhale as you bend forward as far as possible.

 - Hold for as long as comfortable, inhale, and sit up slowly

-In the third trimester, heavy workouts must be avoided, as heavy and strenuous activity like lifting heavy weights can cause complications like leakage of the amniotic fluid, for instance.
+In the third trimester, heavy workouts must be avoided, as a heavy and strenuous activity like lifting heavy weights can cause complications like leakage of the amniotic fluid, for instance.

 1. Butterfly Pose